mariusjagminas/radio-widget/README.md

    npm start
    ```

-The server will open the browser at `localhost: 3000`, and you will see the widget live.
+The server will launch the browser, and you will see the widget live on `localhost:3000`